 For people you meet in public, it serves as an access point; they have to be able to remember it and find you.

-For those who are searching online, your real estate domain name has to be properly “search engine optimized” (SEO).
+Your real estate domain name must be properly “search engine optimized” (SEO) for those searching online.
 It has to be easily found when people look for your real estate.

 You need to find a real estate domain name that is unique.
 And that can be very hard.
 There are many people in the real estate business.
 Even in your local area, it’s likely that someone has already taken LuxuryHomesArizona.com or WaterfrontPropertiesFlorida.com.

 And there are different types of domains for different types of sites.
-A real estate agent might want a domain that just points to their name– and real estate profile.
-A broker, on the other hand, may need a domain that points to their brokerage and a full-fledged listing site.
+A real estate agent might want a domain that points to their name– and real estate profile.
+On the other hand, a broker may need a domain that points to their brokerage and a full-fledged listing site.

 Establishing an online presence begins with a domain name.
 It’s worth it to take some time to consider which domain accurately portrays your place within the real estate industry.

 And your domain name needs longevity.
 It will be attached to your business cards and your email addresses.
-So, if you want to change it later, it’s going to be a fairly onerous process.
+So, if you want to change it later, it will be a fairly onerous process.

-Let’s take a look at a few ways to find the perfect real estate domain names.
+Let’s look at a few ways to find the perfect real estate domain names.